 The growth in recent years is associated with the following main programs (figure 2):

-- Advanced training, with the doctoral Fellowships directly supported by FCT totaling 2330 new doctoral Fellowships granted in 2021, which represents an increase of 160% compared to the 895 new Fellowships supported in 2015.
-Meanwhile, the revision of the research regulation Fellowships updated the value of Fellowships in accordance with the evolution of the national minimum wage, which led to an increase in the value of Fellowships research in 2021.
-The Fellowships directly funded by FCT represent an annual investment of about 108 M€ and 19% of the total FCT investment;
+- Advanced training, with the doctoral Studentships directly supported by FCT totaling 2330 new doctoral Studentships granted in 2021, which represents an increase of 160% compared to the 895 new Studentships supported in 2015.
+Meanwhile, the revision of the research regulation Studentships updated the value of Studentships in accordance with the evolution of the national minimum wage, which led to an increase in the value of Studentships research in 2021.
+The Studentships directly funded by FCT represent an annual investment of about 108 M€ and 19% of the total FCT investment;

-- Institutions, including multi-year support to R&D Units, Associated Laboratories, Collaborative Laboratories and S&T Infrastructures and Equipment, which represent an investment of about 111 M€ and 20% of the total;
+- Institutions, including multi-year support to R&D Units, Associate Laboratories, Collaborative Laboratories and S&T Infrastructures and Equipment, which represent an investment of about 111 M€ and 20% of the total;

 - R&D projects, including support for R&D activities within the scope of projects supported by the FCT in all scientific areas, as well as the implementation of thematic R&D programs, such as the prevention and combat of forest fires, the R&D Program for the Côa Valley, the R&D Program for Montesinho, the capacity building of public administration with Artificial Intelligence, the pandemic and Covid-19 projects, among others.
 In 2021, the investment in R&D projects was 129 M€, representing 23% of the total;